dncpax/dgtcd_downer/README.md

 1. You can choose to use the QGIS canvas extension or an extension defined by a polygon.
 2. If you have chosen the extension, define the area of interest here
-3. If you have chosen a polygon, define here which polygon to use
+3. If you have chosen a polygon, define here which polygon to use (it can be, for instance, a polygon representing an administrative boundary selected from CAOP, or a polygon representing a road or a powerline)
 4. **Enter your username or e-mail address associated with your CDD account and password here.**
 5. Choose which collection(s) you want to download. **If none are selected, all will be downloaded**.
 6. We advise you to set the _output_ folder so that the files don't get lost in the _temp_ or _tmp_ folder.